plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Traits/README.md

 ### Post - /traits [POST /brapi/v2/traits]

-Create a new trait object in the database
+Create new trait objects in the database

 **Request Fields**